Dylanlicho/GLABackSpring/README.md

 $ git clone https://github.com/Dylanlicho/apde-back-spring.git
 ```

+Create a database mysql and launch the script gla.sql

+Adapt the application.properties to add the id and the password of the database

 Then launch the APDEApplication class using IntelliJ IDEA under *apde-back-spring/src/main/java/fr/univlorraine/apde/*.

 The back-end application will be served under the 8080 port.